last-dev/spotificity-cli/README.md

 My ever changing todo list is:

-- [x] Create Lambda function that fetches artist's last single (with metadata), last album (with metadata), and ~~last 3 songs they were featured on~~.
-(It turns out Spotify does not have an easy way to pull tracks artist is only featured on)
+- [x] ~~Create Lambda function that fetches artist's last single (with metadata), last album (with metadata), and last 3 songs they were featured on.
+(It turns out Spotify does not have an easy way to pull tracks artist is only featured on)~~
-- [x] Activate DynamoDB stream that triggers `GetLatestMusic` Lambda when new artist is added to table.
-(Decided against step function)
+- [x] ~~Activate DynamoDB stream that triggers `GetLatestMusic` Lambda when new artist is added to table.
+(Decided against step function)~~
+- [x] ~~Implement AWS SNS functionality.~~
+- [x] ~~Implement EventBridge Rule that will trigger a Step Function every so often (TBD) to check for new music.
+This will then publish updates to the SNS topic.~~
+- [] Continue to brainstorm how I can better layout my new music email.
+- [] Research if Apple has an API for the iTunes store so I can include a link to purchase any of the new music.
 - [] Introduce better logging.
 Combing over my CloudWatch logs right now is... interesting.
 - [] Optimize CLI to reduce latency between actions.
 More in-memory caching?
 Asynchronous functions for concurrency?
-- [] Implement AWS SNS functionality.
-- [] Implement EventBridge Rule that will trigger a Lambda every so often (TBD) to check for new music.
-This will then publish updates to the SNS topic.
 - [] Create simple in-browser frontend where I can view and interact with my table.

 ## **Development**